Contributors Dropdown icon

 Selecting a smart data mapping tool

-If you're in the market for a data mapping tool that can handle your needs, you’ll want to select one that is best suited for your specific requirements.
+If you're feeling over your head with manual data mapping and are in the market for an automated data mapping tool that can handle your needs, you’ll want to select one that is best suited for your specific requirements.
 A good place to start is to make an honest assessment of your own experience and capabilities in handling data and raw code.
 Then, determine how much flexibility you’ll need.

 From our perspective, there are 3 areas that you should keep in mind when looking for data mapping tools and comparing them.